Nepra set to raise power tariff by Rs1.5 per unit today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In another massive blow to masses, National Electric Power Regulatory Authority (Nepra) is all set to announce increase in power tariff by Rs1.5 per unit with huge impact of over Rs190 billion today (Thursday).
+ISLAMABAD: In another blow to the masses, National Electric Power Regulatory Authority (Nepra) is all set to announce an increase in power tariff by Rs1.5 per unit with huge impact of over Rs190 billion today (Thursday).

-This is much awaited determination of Nepra that is to be uploaded on the official website of the regulator and will also be sent to Power Division.
+This is much-awaited determination of Nepra that is to be uploaded on the official website of the regulator and will also be sent to the Power Division.
 It is the government prerogative that the government passes the burden of Rs190 billion to which categories of consumers of electricity.
-However, the Nepra has asked the government pass the burden of more than Rs190 billion to the end consumers in (15 months) as the government had required to pass this burden to consumers in 24 months, a senior official in Power Division told The News.
-“Yes, we have been told That Nepra is going to come up with much awaited determination with increase of Rs1.5 per unit under quarterly adjustment mechanism,” the official confirmed.
+However, Nepra has asked the government to pass the burden of more than Rs190 billion to the end consumers in (15 months) as the govt had required to pass this burden to consumers in 24 months, a senior official in Power Division told The News.
+“Yes, we have been told that Nepra is going to come up with much-awaited determination with increase of Rs1.5 per unit under quarterly adjustment mechanism,” the official confirmed.

 However, the Nepra officials are tight lipped, but Power Division sources insist that regulator is going to announce today (Thursday) tariff determination and the same day Power Division will get the verdict of the regulator to this effect.
 Ideally after 6 months, the amount of over Rs190 billion should be passed on to the consumers, but Nepra has decided to pass it to consumers in staggered manner in 15 months.